 Before you do that, however, I’d like to make a suggestion; add worm castings.
 Why should you include worm castings in your potting mix and how much should you use?

 PS.
-If you are looking for a special soil mix to grow weed, you can read about it here.
+If you are looking for a special dirt mix to grow weed, you can read about it here.

 Why Include Worm Castings in Your Potting Mix?